black32167/social_api_integrations/birdview/README.md

 The tool also can try to group related activities together using [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) - based approach to determine degree of relatedness between activities.

-There are following types of activity item types supported:
+The following types of activity items are supported:
  - jira tickets
  - trello cards
  - Github pull requests